tuvia-r/listings-bot/README.md

 ## Motivation

-Finding a rental apartment in Israel often means scrolling through hundreds of Facebook group posts every day.
+Finding a rental House often means scrolling through hundreds of Facebook group posts every day.
 Most posts are irrelevant, poorly formatted, or missing key details.
 This process is time-consuming, and frustrating.

 **Rent Posts Scraper** automates this process: it collects new posts from Facebook groups, uses AI to extract and structure the relevant details, and delivers only the most useful listings directly to a Telegram channel.
 This saves hours of manual scrolling and ensures you never miss a relevant opportunity.